2016 USRA Stock Car Rules

 ARTICLE 10: FUEL SYSTEM

-10.1.1 Automotive gasoline, racing gasoline or E85 is permitted (E98 is not allowed).
+10.1.1 Automotive gasoline or racing gasoline is permitted.
+Oxygenated fuel is not allowed; however, an ethanol blend is allowed up to 85%.
 Additives of any kind are not allowed.
-Penalty for illegal fuel is loss of points, cash and awards earned for that event.
+Penalty for illegal fuel is loss of points, cash and awards earned for that event and subject to a fine.

 10.1.3 Upper cylinder lubricants are not allowed.